THE SHAREHOLDERS' ALLIANCE TEAM

-Glen has been grouper and red snapper fishing for over 30 years, owns three bottom long-liners and is active in promoting sustainable management policies for the fishery.
+Glen has been grouper and red snapper fishing for over 30 years, owns four bottom long-liners and is active in promoting sustainable management policies for the fishery.
 Presently, Glen is president of the Gulf Fishermen’s Association while concurrently serving on our board.

 Wayne Werner has been a commercial fisherman for over thirty years and has been an active advocate for the snapper fishery since the 1980s.
 He was part of the development of the IFQ system for the commercial red snapper fishery and saw it as a system that could help snapper populations recover and create better, safer fishing opportunities.